esnet/grafana-esnet-chord-panel/README.md

 > :warning:
 Grafana 8 requires all plugins to be signed by default.
 To run unsigned plugins during dev, set `app_mode = development` in **grafana.ini** (typically _/etc/grafana/grafana.ini_) and restart grafana.

+## ESLint

+Eslint is used to lint the js and ts files.
+To manually run the linter:

+   yarn eslint src/**.{js,ts}